 Furthermore, I find no credible evidence of misrepresentation or deceit on the part of Agency in procuring the retirement of Employee.
-There is no evidence that Agency misinformed Employee about her option to retire.
-Based on the foregoing, I find that Employee's retirement was voluntary.12 As such, this Office lacks jurisdiction over this matter, and for this reason, I am unable to address the factual merits, if any, of this appeal.
+There is no evidence that Agency misinformed Employee about her option to retire or appeal her termination with this Office.
+Based on the foregoing, I find that Employee's retirement was voluntary.
+As such, this Office lacks jurisdiction over this matter, and for this reason, I am unable to address the factual merits, if any, of this appeal.